carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ## The Twitter v.2 API

-The Twitter API is what allows us to collect tweets.
-Twitter also keeps track of who is getting this data, and which is why there is an application tied to their API access.
+The Twitter API is what allows us to collect tweets. twarc takes care of the interactions between our Jupyter notebook and the API.
+Twitter also keeps track of who is getting this data.
+That's why there is that lengthy application process tied to their
+API access.

 One of the ways to utilize the API access is to collect tweets and request only the information we need.